icomefromthenet/PointsMachine/README.md

 ## Boostrap the Library

-First step is to create the system but before we can do that we need to bootstrap the Library Service Container.
+First step is to create the system but before we can do that we need to bootstrap the libraries container.

 ```php